Graphic Design plays a crucial rule in marketing activities of varied business verticals

 - Adding focus to larger, more detailed, and more colorful visuals than those less relevant or smaller images.

-Repetition is an important design principle because it helps strengthen the overall look of your design work.
+Repetition is one of the most used principles for a perfect design because it helps strengthen the overall look of your design work.

 It helps to: